 The Society began the ASC Master Class education program in 2014.
 Here, ASC members and other professionals teach students from around the world on subjects including lighting, composition, angles, creating mood, postproduction techniques and many other aspects of visual storytelling.
 Each session begins at the ASC Clubhouse in Hollywood, with portions taught on local stages and other facilities.
 The faculty of ASC members includes John Bailey, Bill Bennett, Paul Cameron, Russell Carpenter, Dean Cundey, Caleb Deschanel, Larry Fong, Darius Khondji, Karl-Walter Lindenlaub, Emmanuel Lubezki, Guillermo Navarro, Rodrigo Prieto, Cynthia Pusheck, Nancy Schreiber, John Toll, Kees Van Oostrum and many more.

 This program expanded in 2016 to include the ASC International Master Class, which will bring this educational approach to major cities around the world.
 To date, classes have been held in Toronto, Canada, Beijing, China, and São Paulo, Brazil, among other cities.
 The next step in this evolution will be an online version of the Master Class, allowing students everywhere around the world to attend via the Internet.

 At its heart, the ASC has always been about education and sharing information, and to that end, the Society’s Education and Outreach program regularly welcomes groups of college students from around the world to the ASC Clubhouse for in-depth Q&A sessions with leading ASC members, during which they openly discuss all aspects of working as a professional director of photography.
 All free of charge.

 In 2017, esteemed ASC member John Bailey was elected to be the president of the Academy of Motion Picture Arts and Sciences.
 He is the first cinematographer to hold that position.

-Today, the ASC has 390 active members working and living around the world, and hundreds of associate members who represent the many technology and service companies that support them
+Today, the ASC has more than 400 active members working and living around the world, and hundreds of associate members who represent the many technology and service companies that support them

 Additional historical detail by Robert S. Birchard.